-1. In the Network objects menu, select an object.
+- 1. In the Network objects menu, select an object. - 2.
+Click on the icon and select Check usage of objectname.

 3. In the results panel that opens in the lower part of the window, you can click on items to display and modify them.